Jules478/JulesHive/ft_printf/README.md

  - %x / %X - These specifiers are used to print out an integer in base 16 (hexadecimal) with %x used to print out characters in lowercase and %X used to print out characters in uppercase.

+ - %% - This specifier is used to print out a single percent (%) sign.

  > [!NOTE]
 > This is intended as a guide only.
 Writing and understanding your own code is better than copying code.